Azure/AI-PredictiveMaintenance/README.md

 _Data transformation_ or _Feature Engineering_ - in this step, data is transformed from its current state to a new state to fit the problem domain and the ML algorithm(s) that you plan to use.
 Three categories of transformations are common:
 - _Scaling_: Many ML algorithms may require the attributes to be in a common scale between 0 and 1 - achieved by a process called _normalization_. _Binning_ is another scaling transformation - where a continuous range of numbers like age can be binned into 5 or 10 discrete age groups.
 - _Decomposition_: A feature representing a complex concept could be split into its constituent parts, as in a timestamp being split into its day and time components - possibly because only the knowledge of the day matters for the problem at hand.
 Example transformations are _n-gram_ and _orthogonal sparse bigram_ for text.
-- _Aggregation_: Many features aggregated into a single feature (reverse of decomposition) - an example is and _cartesian_ transformation of categorical attributes; or multiple instances of a feature occurrence aggregated into a single value - typically seen in time series and other voluminous and/or granular data.
+- _Aggregation_: Many features aggregated into a single feature (reverse of decomposition) - an example is a _cartesian_ transformation of categorical attributes; or multiple instances of a feature occurrence aggregated into a single value - typically seen in time series and other voluminous and/or granular data.

-Data preparation for PdM will require strong domain expertise and data wrangling up-skilling:
+Data preparation for PdM will require strong domain expertise and data wrangling skills:
 - Industrial automation is a mature domain, but the world of IoTs and open device data management is still in its infancy.
-There are no data standards or best practice hueristics for collecting, formatting and managing data.
+There are no data standards or best practice heuristics for collecting, formatting and managing data.
 This makes data selection a custom activity.
-- Even within a specific industrial segment, say [industial chillers](https://www.achrnews.com/articles/106508-chiller-market-grows-diversifies), there are no formal standard set of attributes or informal hueristics on the the data preparation required for these attributes.
+- Even within a specific industrial segment, say [industrial chillers](https://www.achrnews.com/articles/106508-chiller-market-grows-diversifies), there are no formal standard set of attributes or informal heuristics on the data preparation required for these attributes.

 [Azure ML's Data Wrangling](https://www.youtube.com/watch?v=9KG0Sc2B2KI) capability makes the mechanics of data preparation automated or semi-automated to a great extent.
 The data preparation steps for the _failure prediction problem_ described in this template is discussed in [Failure Prediction - Data Preparation](#Failure-Prediction-Data-Preparation).